daffodilistic/benCoding.AlarmManager/README.md

 	hour: now.getHours(),
-	minute: now.getMinutes() + 2, //Set the number of minutes until the alarm should go off repeat:'daily' //You can use the words hourly,daily,weekly,monthly,yearly or you can provide milliseconds.
+	minute: now.getMinutes() + 2, //Set the number of minutes until the alarm should go off repeat:'daily' //You can use the words hourly,daily,weekly,monthly,yearly or you can provide milliseconds. rootActivity:'com.appworkbench.alarmtest.AlarmtestActivity' //You can specify ro which rootActivity notification rootes }); var ew8 = Ti.UI.createAlertDialog({
-});
-var ew8 = Ti.UI.createAlertDialog({
 	title:'Info', message:"You should see your alarm notification in about 2 minutes & repeat each day",